 - Learn all about lunches you can pack during your Whole30 here.

 And if you ever find yourself in a rut, head over to my Whole30 Inspiration post, which includes even more of my recipes.

 And when you’re all done?
 Don’t fret, ’cause resources abound:

 - First, head on over to Whole30 to gobble up their wrap-up post, including links to articles about living (and eating!) in the days, weeks, and years post-Whole30.
-Buy a copy of the Whole30 book and the Whole30 Cookbook (which includes a bunch of exclusive recipes by me!).
+If you still need more help, buy a copy of the Whole30 book, the Whole30 Cookbook (which includes a bunch of exclusive recipes by me!), Whole30 Fast and Easy, and Whole30 Day by Day!
 And if you have a copy of “It Starts With Food” on your bookshelf, take another look at Chapter 20 (“Strategies for Long-Term Success”), or grab a copy of Food Freedom Forever, which teaches strategies for making this new approach to food a sustainable change.

 - Lastly, HAVE FUN.
 I believe strongly that the lifestyle changes that really “stick” are the ones that are fun and exciting.
 Continue to foster your culinary curiosity, and play around in the kitchen.
 Not only will you eat healthier, but you’ll develop skills and gain knowledge that’ll make you even more awesome than you are right now (as if that’s even possible).

 How did your Whole30 go?
 How do you feel?
 And what are your post-Whole30 plans?

 Originally published February 2, 2013, updated on August 31, 2019.